 How to Serve Baked Apples

-Baked stuffed apples are a treat all on their own, but there are so many ways to serve them:
+You see the amber-colored pan juices under the baked apples?
+Spoon those pan juices over the baked apples before serving to make them glow.
+Baked stuffed apples are a treat all on their own, but there are so many ways to serve them and use up leftover apples:

 • Baked Apples Dessert – we love them topped with a dollop of unsweetened whipped cream or a scoop of vanilla ice cream.
 A generous drizzle of homemade Caramel Sauce makes these apples absolutely irresistible.

-• Baked Apples for Breakfast – you can slice up freshly baked apples or warm a leftover baked apple for breakfast the next day.
+• Leftover Baked Apples?– Slice up freshly baked apples or warmed up leftover apples for breakfast the next day.
 We love to put warm baked apples on Overnight Oats, or Steel Cut Oats.
 They’re also great over Apple Pancakes.

 4.92 from 36 votes